GenerateNU/3stones/docs/Contributing.md

 3. Run the backend by running `cd backend`, then `go run ./cmd/server/main.go`.

 # Formatting
-Make sure `backend` is your working directory, then run `go run ./cmd/fmt/main.go`.
-This command will either return nothing (meaning your files are all correctly formatted) or instruct you to run a formatting command.
+Make sure `gofumpt` is installed by running `go install mvdan.cc/gofumpt@latest`, then run `gofumpt -l -w .` with `backend` as your working directory.

 # Linting
-Make sure `backend` is your working directory, then run `go run ./cmd/lint/main.go`.
+Make sure `golangci-lint` is installed by running `go install github.com/golangci/golangci-lint/cmd/golangci-lint@v1.61.0`, then run `golangci-lint run` with `backend` as your working directory.